-Engineered hardwood flooring is an extremely adaptable and versatile floor covering, which still has the visual appearance and natural beauty of real wood.
-Engineered wood flooring has a solid wood top layer and has been constructed by bonding together multiple layers of wood for the base layer, which helps to give the planks of flooring their durability and capability to withstand fluctuations in temperature and humidity.
+Engineered wood is an extremely adaptable and versatile floor covering, which still has the visual appearance and natural beauty of real wood.
+It has a solid wood top layer and has been constructed by bonding together multiple layers of wood together to form the base layer, which helps to give the planks of flooring their durability and capability to withstand fluctuations in temperature and humidity.
 Due to the way the planks have been engineered, it also means that they do not need to be fixed into position during the installation process.

 Engineered hardwood flooring has become one of the most popular types of flooring used today because of its numerous benefits: